1940s Medal Winners

 And then, right at the end of the decade, when all around there were still giant gaps where bombed out houses waited to be rebuilt, and endless flattened sites on which the government planned to put new housing estates, Agnes Allen was the first non-fiction winner of the Carnegie Medal with a book called The Story of Your Home.
 She described them all, from cave dwellings, through medieval manor houses to the most modern blocks of flats.

 The 1950s were on their way.
-So come back next month to read all about the books that won in those years.
+So let's have a look at the books that won in those years.